What is Familial Pancreatic Cancer?

 It is unknown if screening for pancreatic cancer is effective, and there is no routine screening for pancreatic cancer that is currently recommended for the general population.
 The medical community continues to research who to screen, which tests to use, and how often to use them.

 Current guidelines recommend that healthy individuals from FPC families should consider pancreatic cancer screening beginning at age 50, or 10 years younger than the earliest pancreatic cancer diagnosis in the family, if at least 1 of the pancreatic cancers in their family was in a first-degree relative.
 Guidelines also recommend that individuals with germline mutations in the genes listed above should consider screening beginning at age 50, or 10 years younger than the earliest pancreatic cancer diagnosis in the family, if they have a family history of pancreatic cancer.
-Guidelines recommend that all individuals with germline mutations in STK11, which causes Peutz-Jeghers syndrome, undergo screening regardless of their family history.
+Some experts have recommended that all individuals with germline mutations in STK11 (which causes Peutz-Jeghers syndrome) or CDKN2A (which causes familial atypical multiple mole melanoma [FAMMM] syndrome), have screening regardless of their family history, with Peutz-Jeghers syndrome patients being recommended to begin screening at age 30 to 35 and FAMMM syndrome patients being recommended to begin by age 40.
 The screening tests that are most commonly used include:

 Screening options are likely to change over time as new technologies are developed and more is learned about FPC.
 It’s important to talk with your doctor about screening tests that are right for you.
 Learn more about what to expect when having common tests, procedures, and scans.

-If you are concerned about your risk of developing pancreatic cancer, talk with your doctor.
-Consider asking the following questions of your doctor:
+If you are concerned about your risk of developing pancreatic cancer, talk with your health care team.
+It can be helpful to bring someone along to your appointments to take notes.
+Consider asking your health care team the following questions:

 What is my risk of developing pancreatic cancer?